 This was the first of only four bridges that today span the Grand Canal:

-- Ponte dell Accademia, rebuilt in 1985;
+- Ponte dell Accademia, rebuilt in 1985

-- Ponte degli Scalzi, built in 1934;
+- Ponte degli Scalzi, built in 1934

-- The modern Ponte della Costituzione, or Ponte di Calatrava, built in 2008 and designed by famed Spanish architect Santiago Calatrava;
+- The modern Ponte della Costituzione, or Ponte di Calatrava, built in 2008 and designed by famed Spanish architect Santiago Calatrava

 - And the 500-year-old stone Rialto Bridge, which is packed with shops on either side.
 As such, the 16th-century Rialto Bridge is by far the oldest Grand Canal bridge and divides the districts of San Marco and San Polo.

-In the Commercial Hub
+In the commercial hub

-Prior to construction of the Rialto Bridge in the late 16th century, a series of bridges occupied this natural crossing, the so-called "lazy bend" of the waterway and its narrowest point.
+Prior to the construction of the Rialto Bridge in the late 16th century, a series of bridges occupied this natural crossing, the so-called "lazy bend" of the Grand Canal and its narrowest point.
 Because this bridge was the only place to cross the Grand Canal on foot, it was imperative to construct a bridge that would hold up to heavy use and would also allow boats to pass underneath.